Consultant Discretionary Points

 The application process is open to all Consultants who:-

 Employers have discretion on the number of points to be granted in any individual case in any particular year, and on the total number of points to be granted in any year subject to the minimum requirement of 0.35 points per eligible Consultant.

 Notwithstanding this principle only in exceptional circumstances will more than two discretionary points be awarded to an individual in any single year.

 All eligible consultants will be written to at their home addresses and invited to submit an application.
 It is the responsibility of the Consultant to ensure the Payroll department hold their current address.

 Applicants will be given four weeks from the date of the invite letter to return their completed application.
 Please note that this year the application form is now a web based document that can be accessed by clicking on the following link Apply.
-Please note applications will not be accepted if they are late and/or not completed in accordance with the guidance specification.
+Please note applications will not be accepted if they are received after the closing date, 5pm on Friday 1st October 2021.